syncfusion-content/winui-docs/winui/AvatarView/getting-started.md

 ## Initialize AvatarView

-By default, AvataView control is displayed with `Avatar1` character image with circle shape.
+By default, AvatarView control is displayed with `Avatar1` character image with circle shape.

 {% tabs %}
 {% highlight xaml %}